 About the Author: Scott Adams is the creator of the Dilbert comic strip, and turned into political commentator and, apparently, persuasion expert.

-Scott Adams makes a few claims of being apolitical, but it doesn’t feel so.
+Scott Adams claims of being apolitical, but it doesn’t feel so.

 It feels like he’s awestruck by Trump, which is not uncommon in the presence of successful grandiose narcissists and Machiavellians.

-And as time went on, by the 2020 election he surely seems to have shifted into being a conservative.
-More than “conservative”, it was more like “conspiracist MAGA”, Tweeting incessantly about election fraud, as well as re-tweeting, and being retweeted, by Trump:
+And as time went on, by the 2020 election he surely seems to have shifted into being a Trump supporter / conservative.
+More than “conservative”, some of his tweets sounded very similar to “conspiracist MAGA”.
+Adams was Tweeting incessantly about election fraud, as well as re-tweeting Trump, and once being retweeted, by Trump:

 Adams leverages several well-known influencing triggers and mentions several famous authors and popular psychology texts, including Cialdini’s Influence and Pre-suasion, Thinking Fast and Slow, Predictably Irrational, Made to Stick and Trump’s own The Art of The Deal.